--Must be able to operator patrol vehicles, department vehicles, and firearms.
+-Must be able to operate patrol vehicles, department equipment, and firearms.

--Must possess good public relation skills, be able to work closely with others, and possess good communication skills, both written and verbal.
+-Must possess good public relations skills, be able to work closely with others, and possess good communication skills, both written and verbal.

 -Must be able to meet all standards as defined by the Peace Officers Professional Standards and Certification Act ( KLEC Pre-Selection Standards).

--If the state police academy has not already been attended and qualifications met, will be required to attend police academy at Richmond, KY, for 18 weeks of basic training and successfully pass all requirements.
+-If the state police academy has not already been attended and qualifications met, will be required to attend the police academy at Richmond, Kentucky for 18 weeks of basic training and successfully pass all requirements.

 -Must possess a valid driver’s license and meet the requirements to operate a university vehicle.